Niellari/sports-programming/README.md

 # Sports programming
-My collection of algorithms, data structures and tools for competetive programming
+My collection of algorithms, data structures and tools for competetive programming on C++